helix-editor/helix/book/src/languages.md

 ### Configuring Language Servers for a language

-The `language-servers` attribute in a language tells helix which language servers are used for this language.
+The `language-servers` attribute in a language tells silicon which language servers are used for this language.

 They have to be defined in the `[language-server]` table as described in the previous section.